tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 ### Using TinyMCE React integration in a Bootstrap dialog

-To use {{site.productname}} React instances inside Bootstrap UI dialogs, add the following React effect to a component that renders with the editor.
+To use the {{site.productname}} React integration inside Bootstrap UI dialogs, add the following React effect to a component that renders with the editor.
 This code is required because Bootstrap blocks all `focusin` calls from elements outside the dialog.

 #### Bootstrap 5